fferegrino/gpx-visualiser/readme.md

 ## Features

 - **Drag & Drop Support**: Simply drag and drop GPX files onto the upload area
+- **Interactive Map Visualization**: View your tracks on an interactive map with:
+  - Color-coded track segments
+  - Start and end markers
+  - Popup information for each track
+  - Automatic map fitting to show all tracks
 - **File Information**: View file details including size, number of track points, and total distance
 - **Track Data Display**: See detailed information about each track point including:
   - Latitude and longitude coordinates